 - Soga no Tojiko is based off of Tojiko no Iratsume.
 Toyosatomimi no Miko is a genderbent Prince Shoutoku.
 Historically, Tojiko no Iratsume and Prince Shoutoku were married.

-- Kosuzu is very close to Akyuu.
-Close enough to show her hidden side of cynicism and engage in banter even Reimu never gets to partake in.
+- Kosuzu is very close to Akyuu, enough for Akyuu to show her hidden cynical side and engage in banter even Reimu never gets to partake in.

-- The fan-game Concealed the Conclusion is basically a Rescue Romance, with Marisa being warned in no uncertain terms by nearly everyone in Gensoukyou to stay away from Reimu and just let her go, Marisa pressing on regardless and eventually leading to the the final, emotional confrontation with Reimu herself.
-And Scenario D even manages to add some Marisa/Alice hints, with Alice adding "why don't you stay with me?" to her "let Reimu go" speech.
+- The fan-game Concealed the Conclusion is basically a Rescue Romance.
+Marisa is warned in no uncertain terms by nearly everyone in Gensokyo to stay away from Reimu and just let her go.
+She presses on regardless, which eventually leads to the the final, emotional confrontation with Reimu herself.
+Scenario D even manages to add some Marisa/Alice hints, with Alice adding "Why don't you stay with me?" to her "Let Reimu go" speech.